 - The monograph on yeasts with guaranteed glutathione levels (Resolution OIV-OENO 603-2018), which supplements the oenological practice.
 Glutathione is used for its antioxidant properties that can fight against oxidation phenomena in musts and wines and protect aromatic compounds.
 Detailed specifications accompany this monograph, including those regarding the reduced glutathione, cysteine and gamma-glutamylcysteine contents.

 - A revision of the monograph on oenological carbon, relating to the level of ashes when the carbon is agglomerated with bentonite (Resolution OIV-OENO 604-2018).

 During this same session, it was decided that new methods of analysis will be added to the OIV analytical corpus.
 These include, in particular:

-The full texts of the resolutions adopted by the 15th OIV General Assembly will shortly be available on the OIV website.
+The full texts of the resolutions adopted by the 16th OIV General Assembly will shortly be available here.